marciob/chainlink-using-any-api/chainlink-large-response/README.md

-# Chainlink array response
+# Chainlink large response

-Using Chainlink API to get data from a JSON array.
+Using Chainlink API to get large response.